mia-platform-marketplace/Node.js-Custom-Plugin-Template/README.md

 In particular, in this walkthrough you will create an endpoint to your *my-node-service-name*.
 To do so, from the Design area of your project select _Endpoints_ and then create a new endpoint.
 Now you need to choose a path for your endpoint and to connect this endpoint to our microservice.
 Give to your endpoint the following path: **/greetings**.
 Then, specify that you want to connect your endpoint to a microservice and, finally, select *my-node-service-name*.

+## Save again your changes

-After having created an endpoint to your microservice you should save the changes that you have done to your project in the DevOps console, in a similar way to what you have previously done after the microservice creation.
+After having created an endpoint to your microservice you should **save** the changes that you have done to your project in the DevOps console, in a similar way to what you have previously done after the microservice creation.

 ## Deploy